smart-edge-open/specs/doc/architecture.md

     - Implemented using [kube-ovn](https://github.com/alauda/kube-ovn)
     - Provides IP 5-tuple based flow filtering and forwarding
     - Same Interface can be used for Inter-App, management, Internet and Dataplane interface
-- **Application Authentication**: Ability to authenticate Edge compute application deployed from Controller so that application can avail/call Edge Application APIs.
+- **Application Authentication**: Ability to authenticate Edge compute application deployed from the Controller so that the application can avail/call of Edge Application APIs.
 Only applications that intend to call the Edge Application APIs need to be authenticated.
 TLS certificate based Authentication is implemented.
-- **Microservices and Enhancements for node**: Set of microservice as daemon/replica set deployed on node to enable Cloudnative deployment.
+- **Microservices and Enhancements for node**: Set of microservice as daemon/replica set deployed on node to enable Cloud Native deployment.
 E.g. NFD (worker), multus, SRI-OV device plugin, etc.

 ![OpenNESS Application Authentication](arch-images/openness_k8sappauth.png)